-1.1 Types of PCB
+1.1 PCB vs PCBA—Types of PCB

 Now that you know what a PCB is, you should know that we have more than one kind of PCB.
 There are mainly three types of PCB, and they are:

 A double-sided PCB is used when the components to be placed are too much for a single side.
 Electrical connections between both sides are enabled by drilling holes straight through the substrate in strategic positions.
-Internal pores coated with a conductive material, to achieve efficient current.
+Internal pores coated with a conductive material to achieve efficient current.

-Consecutively printing layers of circuitry design a multi-layered board on each other; separated by layers of insulating material.
-Components on the surface are connected to the appropriate circuits by drilling plated-holes to the desired layer.
+Consecutively printing layers of circuitry design a multi-layered board on each other, separated by layers of insulating material.
+Components on the surface are connected to the appropriate circuits by drilling plated holes to the desired layer.

 PCBs are crucial to every aspect of our daily life.
 The appliances and resources we utilize to keep our lives running are based on printed circuit boards.
-Read on to learn how this amazing technology design is the design.
+Read on to learn how this fantastic technology design is the design.

-1.3 Common Materials Used
+1.3 PCB vs PCBA–Common Materials Used

-You already know the key processes involved in PCB design.
+You already know the critical processes involved in PCB design.
 It is nothing short of amazing how a small piece of tech can have such a powerful impact.
 The importance of PCBs means that only the best and most durable material is used in its creation.
 Read on to find out what items make up the PCB.

 In PCB manufacturing and printing, the substrate material used is usually a glass fiber reinforced epoxy resin.
-High-end board production involves pairing the glass fiber reinforced epoxy with a copper foil that is bonded to one or both sides of the substrate.
+High-end board production involves pairing the glass fiber reinforced epoxy with a copper foil bonded to one or both sides of the substrate.

 The printed circuits of the board are made out of copper.
 The material is etched or plated onto the surface of the substrate in the desired pattern.
-To prevent oxidation of the copper circuits, they are coated with a layer of tin-lead which provide the required protection.
+To prevent oxidation of the copper circuits, they are coated with a layer of tin-lead which provides the required protection.

 The contact fingers on the outer edges of the substrate are first plated with a tin-lead mixture, followed by nickel, then finally gold for maximum conductivity.

-What is a PCBA?
+2. PCB vs PCBA– What is a PCBA?

 ·Surface-Mount Technology (SMT)

-·Thru-Hole Device (THD)
+·PCB vs PCBA–Thru-Hole Device (THD)

 THD technology is merged of both manual and automated operations.
 It also involves three steps of execution.
 The first step entails the components being manually placed on the board by a technician.
 The second step deals with the inspection and rectification of all set components.
 In the third step, the whole PCB Assembly undergoes wave soldering.
 Wave soldering is the process of passing an assembled board through a wave of liquid solder at 500-degrees Fahrenheit.

-PCB vs PCBA
+3. PCB vs PCBA

 A PCB is a ‘blank board.’
 It has no components that facilitate the passage of electricity through it.
-PCBA, on the other hand, has all the essential components attached and is ready for deployment.
+PCBA, on the other hand, has all the essential details attached and is ready for deployment.

-PCBs are packed with vacuum-packaging while PCBA boards are packed using compartmental or anti-static packaging.
+PCBs are packed with vacuum packaging, while PCBA boards are packed using compartmental or anti-static packaging.

 As complexity increases, the boards are being optimized to be smaller and more powerful.
 We are even in the process of developing 3D circuits that offer extraordinary capabilities for such a futuristic design.

 It is no doubt that PCBs are the essential building blocks of all electrical systems.
 Our society relies on the continuous performance of circuit boards for the effective running of our affairs.
-If this fundamental piece of technology were to fail, all human systems that run on electricity would be rendered unusable.
+If this fundamental technology were to fail, all human systems that run on electricity would be rendered unusable.

 The future holds some exciting prospects for the development of PCBs and PCBA in general.
-We are steadily edging towards more optimized designs, and the ability to pack super complex functionalities into tiny sized circuit boards.
+We are steadily edging towards more optimized designs and the ability to pack super complex functionalities into tiny-sized circuit boards.